kkocdko/kblog/source/posts/20240916-1747 Summary of window state restore on desktop.md

 For all platforms, does the position of the new window opening cover the smaller windows of other apps?
 In desktop such as windows, system will automatically set a "reasonable" position if it's not specified, usually a little to the right down of the currently focused window, so new window appears nicely and allows the previous window to still be adjustable by dragging the title bar.

-For Windows, should we exclude [Snap Windows](https://support.microsoft.com/en-us/windows/snap-your-windows-885a9b1e-a983-a3b1-16cd-c531795e6241) (left-right/quad split screen) from the position store (explorer excluded, chromium, qq, etc. not)?
+For Windows, should we exclude [Snap Windows](https://support.microsoft.com/en-us/windows/snap-your-windows-885a9b1e-a983-a3b1-16cd-c531795e6241) (left-right/quad split screen) from the position store (Explorer excluded, Chromium, QQ, etc. not)?
 In Win11, normal windows have rounded corners, but Snap Windows use square corners!
 If you don't exclude Snap Windows when store and restore, you will have the problem: restore as a normal unsplit window.
 Not only the straight corner rounding issue, but also the shortcut adjustment of neighboring windows, as well as the auto Snap Windows fill, will not work.
 So it's an window with Snap Windows' position and size, but not functions, make the user confused.

-On windows, some apps will use the new winapi to support Snap Windows (some of which are still undocumented), but have you noticed, this is the trap!
+On windows, some apps will use the new WinAPI to support Snap Windows (some of which are still undocumented), but have you noticed, this is the trap!
 Back in the days of Win7, Snap Windows only supported left/right split, which caused some apps to store and restore to the basic left/right split after being switched to quad split, three split, or more complex states on Win10, Win11!
 This is completely wrong, even worse than not restore, so weird.

 On GNOME, most GNOME apps have size restore,but not position restore.